Lauren Talbot - mk1 Eunos

 Join the Facebook group below, show us your cars, this helps us find more HOT cars, Thanks.

 Don’t forget to check out our other section CAR SCENE

-This is the First winner of our Very first competition, held in our group for most likes over the month, which will also be featured in our upcoming calender for the month of May, each month we hold this competition, so if you want to get your car in this section and in the calender, join our group and enter your car in the monthly comp.
+This is the First winner of our Very first competition, held in our group for most likes over the month, which will also be featured in our upcoming calendar for the month of May, each month we hold this competition, so if you want to get your car in this section and in the calendar, join our group and enter your car in the monthly comp.

 I'm Lauren Talbot,

 I live in a small village in the Norfolk countryside.
 I own a Dog Grooming salon, which funds my cars and my drifting hobby.

 Since I can remember I have always been into cars.
 Growing up I was always one for racing games on the Playstation1.
 My oldest brother and his friends when I was growing up were always messing around with their cars, mostly Fords, which is where my love for classic Fords comes from.
 When I was 15 one of our friends tragically lost his life in his Fiesta mk3 RS Turbo, and I think that when I really got into cars, seeing the modified car community all coming together to celebrate his life, so I set out to build a car I knew would make him proud.